CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 ###Grading Meetings

-We are going to investigate all the projects you turn in to look for code plagiarism.
+We are going to investigate all the projects you turn in to look for code plagiarism via a number of different methods.
 Any students whose code isn't uniquely yours will need to schedule a grading meeting with the grader to answer detailed questions concerning how your code works.
 This meeting will make up 60% of your project grade and 40% will come from your ability to solve the project.
 If you didn't write your project you will likely fail the grading meeting and get a failing grade on the project.
 Seeking out fellow students for advice on how to get started is perfectly acceptable; however, do your own work and make sure you have a firm understanding of how your code works.

 ##Programming Assignments